Instant Slime Instructions - How to Mix Instant Slime

 Endless Ways to Get Slimed: How to Use Instant Slime

-Our Instant Mud isn't just for one type of fun, itโ€™s a versatile, high-performance product used by everyone from backyard pranksters to professional film crews.
-Because itโ€™s non-toxic, skin-safe, and rock-free, you can use it in ways that regular "backyard dirt" just can't handle.
+Our Instant Slime isn't just for one type of fun, it’s a versatile, high-performance product used by everyone from school fundraising committees, to backyard pranksters, to professional film crews.

 Epic Events